Electronic Monitoring on the West Coast

 Electronic Monitoring Program Summary

-NOAA Fisheries West Coast Region and the Pacific Fishery Management Council (PFMC) developed the West Coast Groundfish Electronic Monitoring (EM) Program to vessel owners participating in the Catch Share Program an alternative monitoring option to fishery observers.
+NOAA Fisheries West Coast Region and the Pacific Fishery Management Council (PFMC) developed the West Coast Groundfish Electronic Monitoring (EM) Program to provide vessel owners participating in the Catch Share Program a monitoring option alternative to fishery observers.

 The West Coast Groundfish Trawl Catch Share Program uses Individual Fishing Quota (IFQ) to account pound-for-pound for all catch and bycatch of each species managed in the fishery.
 In order to accurately account for all species catch and discards, the West Coast Groundfish Observer Program (WCGOP) trains and deploys observers to vessels in the Catch Share Program.
 While onboard vessels, observers collect catch composition data used to debit vessel IFQ accounts, and monitor for compliance with regulations.
 The Catch Share Program requires 100 percent at-sea monitoring of all fishing trips, with vessels responsible for obtaining observer coverage, and funding deployment.
 The costs of observers have proven restrictive for some groundfish vessels in the Catch Share fishery.
 The West Coast EM program was developed as an alternative to human observers to provide cost savings and increased operational flexibility for these vessels.